JuliaPlots/AbstractPlotting.jl/paper.md

 # Summary

-`Makie.jl` is a cross-platform plotting ecosystem for the Julia programming language, which enables researchers to create high-performance, GPU-powered, interactive visualizations, as well as publication-quality vector graphics with one unified interface.
+`Makie.jl` is a cross-platform plotting ecosystem for the Julia programming language [@Bezanson:2012] , which enables researchers to create high-performance, GPU-powered, interactive visualizations, as well as publication-quality vector graphics with one unified interface.
 The infrastructure based on `Observables.jl` allows users to express how a visualization depends on multiple parameters and data sources, which can then be updated live, either programmatically, or through sliders, buttons and other GUI elements.
 A sophisticated layout system makes it easy to assemble complex figures.
 It is designed to avoid common difficulties when aligning nested subplots of different sizes, or placing colorbars or legends freely without spacing issues.